antekai/gatsby-blog/content/posts/2018-08-30--EditableTable-angular/index.md

 * Template driven forms, validation
 * Netlify CD

---updated version--
+--v2 view-table --

+* Different routes for view and edit table
-* Firebase backend API
+* Firebase backend API setup and management
 * Observables for http-requests to Firebase API
 * Extra services for http-requests and routing, extra pipes for data manipulation
 * Reactive Forms